 How EPP Solutions Work

-A core capability of endpoint protection is to prevent malware from breaching your environment.
+Endpoint protection’s core capability is preventing malware from breaching your environment.
 While a firewall protects a network from illicit access, an EPP solution protects endpoints from known threats.

 Malware comes from a variety of sources.
 Common attack vectors include ransomware, phishing, which tricks users into divulging personal information, and attacks that aim to hijack computing power, such as cryptojacking and bot herding.
 Upon infiltrating your environment, these threats attempt to infect as many processes and devices as possible.